DannyGilligan/chocelegance-resubmission/README.md

 </tr>
 </table>
 <br>
-The SEO keywords have been included in the head of the base.html file, in the 'names' and 'description' meta tags to further improve the SEO aspect of the site.
+The SEO keywords have been included in the head of the base.html file, in the <b>'keywords'</b> and <b>'description'</b> meta tags to further improve the SEO aspect of the site.
 <br><br>

 ![seo-meta-tags](documentation/seo-meta-attributes.webp)